DilesZ/Proyectos/businesses/influencer_agency/analysis_influencer_agency.md

-# Business Opportunity Analysis: Agencia de Influencers de IA
+# Business Opportunity Analysis: Agencia de Influencers de IA (Fanvue)

+## 🏆 Verdict: The "Golden Goose"
+After analyzing all available business models in the ecosystem, this project is rated as:
+- **Highest Income Potential**: ⭐️⭐️⭐️⭐️⭐️ (Direct monetization, recurring subs, high-ticket PPV).
+- **Speed to Revenue**: ⭐️⭐️⭐️⭐️ (Can generate revenue Day 1 of launch on Fanvue).
+- **Scalability**: ⭐️⭐️⭐️⭐️⭐️ (Once the LoRA is trained, content generation is infinite).

+---

 ## 1. Market Potential
 - **High Demand for Digital Companionship**: The market for virtual influencers and AI companions is exploding.
 Users are increasingly comfortable interacting with and supporting digital personas.